Kiranjith83/SA/SA.md

+# Architecture 101 terms:
+  ## Cost efficient or Cost effective architecture.
+   - Implement a solution with AWS Product or product features that provides the require service for as little initial and ongoing costs as possible.
+   - Example, hosting large media files effectively storing on storage solutions.
+   - Picking the right tool for right job.

+  ## Secure.
+   - Secures data and operations from internal and external attack.
+   - Picking right tool for right job, securely.
+   - Choose the product for the security.

+  ## Application Session state.
+   - Application session state is the data that rep what customer is doing.
+What they choosen, what they selected.
+    - example 1: the shopping card selection details chosen by an user.
+    - example 2: Preserving the login details when traffic goes to horizontally scalled application server.
+   - Making sure the application state stored in a single server, or saved externally.
+   - If state is saved in the single server or same server, it is called stateful server
+   - If the state is saved externally, its called stateless server.
+This is more preferred as the application servers can be modified without effecting end user state.

+  ## Undifferentiated heavy lifting.
+   - It means any part of application or system that is not specific to the business.
+     - Example: Describes the part of application that is used by every one, and dont have to focus on.
+AWS takes care of heavy lifting of the infrastructure management while running your EC2 instances.

 # Shared responsibility security model.

 # Service models.
  - Iaas
  - Paas
  - Saas
+ - Faas

 # HA and Fault Tolerance.
   - HA: